 Natural Sciences Freshers - Choosing your modules - Step 1

 The first thing to do is to have a good think about which subjects you would like to study.
 In particular, which subjects would you like to study to third or fourth year level.
-You will need to study these subjects in your first year and normally will need to take at least two of your modules in each of those subjects (you have to choose precisely 6 modules - most modules are single modules but there are some double modules, the final digit of the module code tells you the size of the module - for instance PHYS1122 is a double module and PHYS1101 is a single module).
+You will need to study these subjects in your first year and normally will need to take at least two of your modules in each of those subjects (you have to choose precisely 120 credits or 6 single modules - most modules are single modules but there are some double modules, the final digit of the module code tells you the size of the module - for instance PHYS1122 is a double module and PHYS1101 is a single module).

 This will not affect the JH B.Sc. degrees (as all of these involve at least one of those subjects) or the M.Sci degrees (these only involve those subjects).
-I recommend that you take a total of at least three modules from the subjects the subjects above in your first year.
+I recommend that you take a total of at least three modules from the subjects above in your first year.
 If you have any queries about this, please do not hesitate to get in touch.

-Please note that you can only study the main first year Chemistry module - Core Chemistry 1A, if you wrote down Chemistry as one of the subjects that you wanted to study in Section 3(f) on your UCAS form.
+Please note that you can only study the main first year Chemistry modules - Core Chemistry 1 and Practical Chemistry 1A, if you wrote down Chemistry as one of the subjects that you wanted to study in Section 3(f) on your UCAS form.
 If you have any doubt about this, please contact me.
 Any student can select the Chemistry module Molecules in Action (CHEM1061) as long as they satisfy the prerequisites, you do not need to have mentioned Chemistry in section 3(f) of the UCAS form to take this module.
 You should note that this does not allow you to study any Chemistry in your second or third year.
 If you have named Chemistry as one of the subjects in Section 3(f) on your UCAS form and no longer wish to study it, there is no problem with you changing your mind and studying other subjects.
-Some students do find the transition between A-level and University Chemistry challenging due to the mathematical and theorertical approach at University level.
+Some students do find the transition between A-level and University Chemistry challenging due to the mathematical and theoretical approach at University level.

 Please note that if you wish to take:

-Calculus And Probability I (MATH1061); Linear Algebra I (MATH1071); and Analysis I (MATH1051) (three Maths modules in total) in Year 1.
-If you do not take Analysis I (MATH1051) in Year 1, then if it does not fit into your timetable in Year 2 (there are no guarantees that it will fit), you will only have a very small set of Maths modules that you could take.
+- Physics or Chemistry or Earth Sciences or Philosophy: If you do not take Analysis I (MATH1051) in Year 1, then if it does not fit into your timetable in Year 2 (there are no guarantees that it will fit), you will only have a very small set of Maths modules that you could take.

 If you are going to take Single Maths A and Single Maths B you need to follow the Physics Departments Freshers advice about their Maths Workbook.